We're here to help you succeed. Find out about our health care network, pharmacy benefits, billing, forms and contact information.

 The Texas Department of Insurance, Division of Workers' Compensation created DWC Form-73 to help health care providers communicate injured workers' restrictions and physical abilities to employers and insurance carriers.

 This helps ensure that appropriate return-to-work programs are implemented.
 The form also helps the insurance carrier investigate and process the claim.

 DWC rules allow you to charge up to $15.00 each time you complete DWC Form-73.
 For more information on Form DWC-73 filing and reimbursement requirements, see Rule 129.5.

-We partner with Optum to help injured workers get the prescriptions they need for compensable on-the-job injuries.
+We partner with Optum to help injured employees get the prescriptions they need for compensable on-the-job injuries.
 If you need assistance from Optum, call (888) 220-2805.

-If you prescribe medication for the treatment of injured workers, be familiar with the Texas Department of Insurance pharmacy regulations.
+If you prescribe medication for the treatment of injured employees, be familiar with the Texas Department of Insurance pharmacy regulations.

-Our First Fill program allows injured workers to receive a seven-day supply of their medication before their employer files a claim.
+Our First Fill program allows injured employees to receive a seven-day supply of their medication before their employer files a claim.